 Neighbourhood: Mapperley Park

-Spread over two smart Victorian villas north of the city centre, this colourful boutique B&B launched in 2014, allowing owners Marina and David to indulge in their interior-design fantasies across 10 rooms themed by global cities.
-Spelled out via artwork and artefacts, rooms range from the romantic – Paris and St Petersburg come with four-poster beds and gilded cabinets – to the exotic, with the pair’s hands-on hospitality securing multiple awards for excellence from booking.com and TripAdvisor.
-The global theme continues in the Versace-inspired breakfast room, where an 18-strong brunch menu includes croque monsieur or shakshuka or even a Japanese tamagoyaki omelette.
+Spread over two smart Victorian villas north of the city centre, this colourful boutique B&B launched in 2014, with owners Marina and David indulging their interior-design fantasies across 10 rooms themed by global cities.
+Spelled out via artwork and artefacts, rooms range from the romantic – Paris and St Petersburg come with four-poster beds and gilded cabinets – to the exotic, with the pair’s hands-on hospitality securing multiple awards for excellence from Booking.com and TripAdvisor.
+The global theme continues in the Versace-inspired breakfast room, where an extensive brunch menu includes croque monsieur, shakshuka and even a Japanese tamagoyaki omelette.

 Rooms from £60